Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-As you can see, with 2^x, we are doubling per value.
+As you can see, with 2^x, we are doubling per value as we are multiplying twos together when we use to the power of x.
 With 3^x, we are tripling.
 And so on.
 This forum for solving things is helpful for the growth and expansion of things.
 The expansion and branching of nodes.
 The spread of bacteria or viruses.
 The rate at which a person grows.

 <br /><br />